hpcaitech/ColossalAI/examples/images/diffusion/README.md

 You can change the trainging config in the yaml file

-- devices: device number used for training, default 8
+- devices: device number used for training, default = 8
-- max_epochs: max training epochs, default 2
+- max_epochs: max training epochs, default = 2
-- precision: the precision type used in training, default 16 (fp16), you must use fp16 if you want to apply colossalai
+- precision: the precision type used in training, default = 16 (fp16), you must use fp16 if you want to apply colossalai
+- placement_policy: the training strategy supported by Colossal AI, defult = 'cuda', which refers to loading all the parameters into cuda memory.
+On the other hand, 'cpu' refers to 'cpu offload' strategy while 'auto' enables 'Gemini', both featured by Colossal AI.
 - more information about the configuration of ColossalAIStrategy can be found [here](https://pytorch-lightning.readthedocs.io/en/latest/advanced/model_parallel.html#colossal-ai)